Building Community

 GIS Map

-Explore VHF’s award-winning Heritage Neighbourhoods GIS (Geographic Information System) map.
-Click “View Larger Map” above for a larger version with more layers and functions.
-In this map you can activate additional layers from the “Contents” tab, including “Aerial Photo” which will allow you to zoom in to the rooftops.
+Explore VHF’s award-winning Heritage Properties GIS (Geographic Information System) map.
+Click on the map to open a larger version with more layers and functions.
+In the map you can activate or disable layers from the dark sidebar on the left, allowing you change basemaps, or zoom into the aerial photo.

 Move around the map, zoom in and out, and click on the icons to learn more about the properties on the City of Victoria’s Heritage Register.
-This will open a pop-up box with a thumbnail of each property and links to a more detailed description from the Victoria Heritage Foundation’s four-volume series This Old House, Victoria’s Heritage Neighbourhoods.
+This will open a pop-up box with additional information for each property including links to a photo and a more detailed description.

-Although not covered in the Victoria Heritage Foundation’s This Old House series, Downtown commercial, industrial, institutional or apartment Heritage Register properties are included with links to their Statement of Significance on the Canadian Register of Historic Places, where available.
+Although not covered in the Victoria Heritage Foundation’s This Old House series, Downtown commercial, industrial, institutional or apartment Heritage Register properties are included with links to their Statement of Significance on the British Columbia Register of Historic Places, where available.

 Glossary